cmarxmil/suckless/README.md

 3. cd into the directory of the software and run "sudo make clean install"

 Requirements:
-JetbrainsMono font
+JetbrainsMono font,
-an X composite manager
+an X composite manager,
 (for the pre-made shortcuts) steam and librewolf

 it comes included with the used patches